barumau/pandunia/eng/200_baze_jumla.md

 The man will watch the film.

 **da xa e xefe.**
-He or she will be the chief.
+He/she will be the chief.

 **da xa a dom.**
-He or she will be at home.
+He/she will be at home.